 After the fast-paced excitement of my race through 55 UEFA nations in one season, I settled down to write Europe United in summer 2018.
 I still gave sporadic interviews – to French website SoFoot, a British fan living in Malaysia and a Bulgarian football blog – where I reflected on my crazy European tour.
 But my focus was on condensing an incredible year into an interesting football travel narrative.

 The first article promoting ‘Europe United’ was in the July 2019 edition of Dutch magazine Staantribune with is fabulous Gabriel Batistuta cover.
 “It was London in the spring of 2017.
 Englishman Matt Walker had just turned 40 and had a boring office job.
 He looked at the rain outside and thought that going on for another 25 years would not be very exciting.
 That is why he decided to say goodbye to his job and in one season visit all 55 countries affiliated with UEFA.”
 Not quite my words, but an appropriate scene setter.

 I was also featured three times on BBC Radio including a cracking live interview with Robert Elms on BBC Radio London.
 You will have to read the book to get the subtle Ramones reference.
 I was introduced on Bleacher Report’s Football Ranks as ‘the man who literally wrote the book on touring European football” whilst a buzzy episode with OutsideWrite was partly recorded in Mexico.
-Choice, “the essential magazine for the over 50’s”, Turkish website futbolarena, Fulham FC and Harrow Borough also ran features and I even sold a copy to a travelling Taunton Town fan at the latter’s Earlsmead home!
+Choice, “the essential magazine for the over 50’s”, Turkish website futbolarena, Greek sports mainstay Gazzetta, Fulham FC and Harrow Borough also ran features and I even sold a copy to a travelling Taunton Town fan at the latter’s Earlsmead home!